uit-hdl/chatbot-for-mental-health/library/mental-health/mental_health/82_stress.md

 - Exercise - this can prevent as well as relieve stress
 - Withdraw gradually from situations you find stressful

-[`relaxation` assistant provides in-depth info if user is interested]
+[`relaxation` assistant provides in-depth info if user is interested | Not implemented, but might be implemented in the future]